 Titleist have never been known for the most forgiving irons in the world but after their recent AP1, AP2 and AP3 irons, they moved into the everyday golfer market instead of being the niche for advanced players.

-The T-range consists of T100, T200 and T300 which is in reverse order of forgiveness.
-The T300 are the game improvement irons for players who need maximum forgiveness and the T200 range is for the slightly more consistent player looking for some forgiveness but without the big clubhead.
+The T series consists of T100, T200 and T300 which is in reverse order of forgiveness.
+The T300 are the game improvement irons for players who need maximum forgiveness and the T200 series is for the slightly more consistent player looking for some forgiveness but without the big clubhead.

 In both these clubs you'll find forgiveness but it just depends on your skill level.
 The T300 mainly for high handicappers while the T200 is mainly for mid to lower handicappers.
-The AP1 is the prior model of the Titleist range which was also loaded with forgiveness if you can find a set.
+The AP1 is the prior model and one of the best Titleist irons ever, and is also loaded with forgiveness if you can find a set.

 It's probably one of the most forgiving Titleist irons ever.

 The forgiveness of the Titleist T300 is something most people will not associate with Titleist.
 Due to Max Impact design and stronger lofts, distances on the same as a lot of new game improvement irons.
 Any mid to high handicapper would be happy to game these without fear of pain in the fingers and hard impact.

 Higher lofted irons in the set are stronger than any other irons in the Titleist range so you'll see distance gains if you're playing a very old set of clubs.
 Traditional lofts are only found in the pro-level irons in the Titleist range.